 If either party wants to have oral arguments in the appellate court, a formal request must be made.
 Otherwise, that right is deemed waived.
 The argument itself is usually restricted to approximately 30 minutes, although for certain types of cases the appellate court in its discretion may afford more time.

 Along the way, some cases also have appellate motions that happen while the appeal is pending.
 Those appellate motions are different than trial court motions, with different rules, different standards of proof, and different time frames.

 The above process and steps can take a long time, which is why typical appeals can last a year or longer.

 Motions for Reconsideration, for a New Trial, or to Expand or Supplement the Record Below

-It is important to remember that if your divorce or other family law case never went to trial, but rather ended in a settlement agreement, this usually cannot be appealed because both parties agreed to its terms.
-However, if there is a change in circumstances, the terms of the agreement may be able to be modified by the court upon application.
+It is important to remember that if your divorce or other family law case never went to trial but ended in a settlement agreement, this usually cannot be appealed because both parties agreed to its terms.
+If there is a change in circumstances, the terms of the agreement may be able to be modified by the court upon application.

-New Jersey Divorce Lawyers at Lyons & Associates, P.C.
-Have Extensive Experience Handling Divorce and Other Family Law Appeals
+New Jersey Family Law and Divorce Lawyers at Lyons & Associates, P.C.
+Have Extensive Experience Handling Family Law Appeals